Sunrise is a Community for

 C-QuELL, made possible by a major grant from the WK Kellogg Foundation, promotes community collaboration to identify and address the challenges that families face in building the social, emotional, and educational foundations that can maximize a young child’s learning potential and foster a child’s later success in school and in life.

 Family Central has selected seven childcare centers in the City of Sunrise to participate in C-QuELL:

 These centers receive professional mentoring and on-site coaching to help maximize teachers’ skills, improve parent engagement, and provide developmentally-appropriate, enriching learning experiences for the children.
 The centers work closely with their local elementary schools to identify ways that pre-kindergarten children can be better prepared for school success, and to facilitate the transition to kindergarten.

 Not sure how to pick the best preschool for your family?
 Review the Quality Checklist for Evaluating Early Learning Programs, developed by the Florida Department of Education.

 Parent Leadership Training Institute

 Another key component of C-QuELL is the Parent Learning Training Institute (PLTI).
-The City's inaugural class of this in-depth, 20-week program launched in January 2016, and a second PLTI session began in January 2017.
+The City's inaugural class of this in-depth, 20-week program launched in January 2016, with subsequent sessions hosted each year.
 Participants develop their leadership skills and civics knowledge, as well as the confidence they need to effectively advocate for their children.
 To find out how to enroll in the next PLTI session, call (954) 724-3894.

 The Importance of Early Childhood Education